RomanArzumanyan/VALI/README.md

 - Install a C++ toolchain either via Visual Studio or Tools for Visual Studio (https://visualstudio.microsoft.com/downloads/)
 - Install the CUDA Toolkit: https://developer.nvidia.com/cuda-downloads?target_os=Windows&target_arch=x86_64
-- Compile [FFMPEG](https://github.com/FFmpeg/FFmpeg/) with shared libraries or download pre-compiled binaries from a source you trust
-- Install from the root directory of this repository indicating the location of the compiled FFMPEG in a Powershell console
 ```pwsh
 # Indicate path to your FFMPEG installation (with subfolders `bin` with DLLs, `include`, `lib`)
 $env:SKBUILD_CONFIGURE_OPTIONS="-DTC_FFMPEG_ROOT=C:/path/to/your/ffmpeg/installation/ffmpeg/"